 Earned Sick Days

-Through sick days laws, employees earn paid time away from their jobs when they are sick or must care for a sick family member.
+Earned sick days laws enable employees to earn paid time away from their jobs when they are sick or must care for a sick family member.
 They might use this time when the flu strikes or an elder needs help recovering from surgery.
 No federal law yet provides earned sick days, but a federal bill, The Healthy Families Act, has been introduced in Congress.
 At the same time, a rapidly growing number of localities and states have passed their own laws.
-Three states (Connecticut, California, and Massachusetts), 15 cities (San Francisco, CA; Seattle, WA; New York, NY; Portland, OR; Jersey City, NJ; Newark, NJ; Passaic, NJ; East Orange, NJ; Irvington, NJ; Trenton, NJ; Montclair, NJ; Paterson, NJ; Eugene, OR; San Diego, CA; and Oakland, CA), and the District of Columbia have passed paid sick days laws.
+Four states and twenty-one localities have passed earned sick days laws.
 Campaigns to pass similar laws are currently active across the country.

 Family and Medical Leave Insurance

 Family and Medical Leave Insurance laws ensure that employees can afford to take time away from work to recover from serious illness or care for family members or new babies.
 California, New Jersey, and Rhode Island have passed paid family leave insurance laws, and campaigns are underway to pass similar legislation across the country.
-The federal Family Medical Leave Act (FMLA) provides up to 12 weeks of job-protected leave for these purposes, but only 60 percent of the workforce is eligible and the leave is unpaid.
+The federal Family and Medical Leave Act (FMLA) provides up to 12 weeks of unpaid, job-protected leave for these purposes, but only 60 percent of the workforce is eligible and the leave is unpaid.
 A federal bill, the Family and Medical Insurance Leave (FAMILY) Act, which would create a paid family and medical leave program, has been introduced in Congress.